Evacuation of Retained Products of Conception (ERPC)

 A doctor or nurse practitioner will ask you some questions in order to record your medical history.
 You will also have routine blood samples taken (full blood count and blood group) and your admission to the ward will be arranged.

-You will be given information about your operation and you will be able to ask any questions that you may have.
-You will then be asked to sign a consent form.
+You will be given information about your procedure and you will be able to ask any questions that you may have.

-You will be walked to theatre, or taken on a trolley.
+If having a GA, you will be walked to theatre, or taken on a trolley.
 The anaesthetist will put a small needle into the back of your hand or arm to inject the general anaesthetic.
 If you have any further questions, please ask a member of staff.

 What are the benefits of ERPC?